MarceloDJunior/pokemon-app/README.md

 # pokemon_app

-A simple Flutter project that lists all the 151 1st genereation pokemóns.
+A simple Flutter project that lists all the 151 1st generation pokemóns.

 This project was created for study purposes.